 The careful observer might have noticed that the Follow Up flag menu for Tasks in the screenshot above only lists 2 options and not all flagging presets and additional options.

 This can happen when you only have an IMAP account configured in Outlook 2013 or Outlook 2016.
-In these versions of Outlook, the IMAP mailbox in Outlook can also non-mail folders like Calendar, Contacts and Tasks.
+In these versions of Outlook, the IMAP mailbox in Outlook can also contain non-mail folders like Calendar, Contacts and Tasks.

 Unfortunately, this has various downsides such as limited support for Follow Up, Reminders and Categories.
 There also is a backup concern since the Tasks data can’t be synched with the IMAP server (see the next section for more information about that).